riordan45/riordan45.github.io/content/authors/admin/_index.md

 ---

-Hi there!
-I am **Daniel**, a software engineer based in Switzerland.
-Originally from Romania, I obtained my bachelor degree in Computer Engineering at the [Polytechnic University](https://www.upt.ro/) in [Timișoara](https://en.wikipedia.org/wiki/Timi%C8%99oara).
-Presently, I am living in the picturesque alpine nation pursuing my interest in life sciences by studying [Computational Biology and Bioinformatics](https://cbb.ethz.ch) at [ETH Zürich](https://ethz.ch/en.html).
-{style="text-align: justify;"}
+Greetings!
+I am a Machine Learning Engineer, originally from Romania, and a co-founder at [TeesyTek](https://teesytek.com/), where we develop [robots for golf](https://www.youtube.com/watch?v=QMOTUWxCDPc).
+Previously, I was a Research Associate in the [Statistical Machine Learning Group](https://www.sml-group.cc/) at [UCL](https://www.ucl.ac.uk/) where I helped develop [vGPMP](https://proceedings.mlr.press/v238/c-cosier24a.html), a highly customizable probabilistic motion planning algorithm.
+During my MSc, I published at an ICML workshop about the optimization dynamics of Reinforcement Learning algorithms [here](https://arxiv.org/abs/2307.04210).
+I also feel fortunate to have interned at [CERN](https://home.cern/) where I applied different Graph Neural Network techniques to Particle Physics.
+You can find more about it [here](https://cds.cern.ch/record/2864131).

-I am passionate about technology and I'm always down to engage in constructive discussions about various topics.
-I enjoy spending time with motivated people who share my curiosity and drive to learn more about the world.
+I am passionate about technology and enjoy engaging in meaningful discussions on various topics.
+I'm open to new ventures, so always feel free to reach out!
+More than anything, I thrive on tackling challenging problems where the solutions aren't immediately obvious, as it drives me to innovate and learn continuously.
-{style="text-align: justify;"}

- During my downtime, you can find me hiking, playing tennis or reading a book.